ReactiveMongo/ReactiveMongo/README.md

 ```

 These two typeclasses allow you to provide different de/serializers for different types.
-For this example, we don't need to write specific handlers, so we use the default ones by importing `org.asyncmongo.handlers.DefaultBSONHandlers._`.
+For this example, we don't need to write specific handlers, so we use the default ones by importing `reactivemongo.bson.handlers.DefaultBSONHandlers._`.

-Among `DefaultBSONHandlers` is a `BSONWriter[Bson]` that handles the shipped-in BSON library.
+Among `DefaultBSONHandlers` is a `BSONWriter[BSONDocument]` that handles the shipped-in BSON library.

-You may have noticed that `collection.find` returns a `FlattenedCursor[V]]`.
+You may have noticed that `collection.find` returns a `FlattenedCursor[Rst]]`.
 This cursor is actually a future cursor.
-In fact, *everything in MongoAsync is both non-blocking and asynchronous*.
+In fact, *everything in ReactiveMongo is both non-blocking and asynchronous*.
 That means each time you make a query, the only immediate result you get is a future of result, so the current thread is not blocked waiting for its completion.
 You don't need to have *n* threads to process *n* database operations at the same time anymore.

 When a query matches too much documents, Mongo sends just a part of them and creates a Cursor in order to get the next documents.
 The problem is, how to handle it in a non-blocking, asynchronous, yet elegant way?

-Obviously MongoAsync's cursor provides helpful methods to build a collection (like a list) from it, so we could write:
+Obviously ReactiveMongo's cursor provides helpful methods to build a collection (like a list) from it, so we could write:

 ```scala
 val futureList :Future[List] = cursor.toList